Rotumans: Rotuman society

 Rotuman society is one based more on democracy than most other Pacific cultures.
 While somewhat stratified, Rotuman culture maintains no class distinctions such as in Fijian or Tongan systems, no noble caste, and no sense of primogeniture.
 The strength of Rotuman society is the high communal nature of activities.
 Every Rotuman person maintains a strong affinity for their community, and this is evidenced through participation in large-scale projects (kato'aga) and communal property, such as for agriculture.
 Rotuman society can be divided, in the broadest sense, into seven itu'u, or districts, each of which is headed up by a male chief, referred to as "gagaj 'es itu'u".
 It is his role to guide the community's communal works, and represent his constituents as a member of the Rotuma Island Council (RIC).

 Rotumans as a Pacific people

-Rotumans are Polynesians by most accounts, physically most resemble the Polynesian people of Tahiti, Samoa and Tonga.
-These three races are commonly attributed in Rotuman mythology as the true parent civilisations.
-But Rotuman musical tradition prior to European and Central Polynesian influence consisted primarily of chanting similar to traditional Tahitian or Maori styles (see Tautoga and Himene), both very distant cultures.
-In addition, many of characteristics of the Rotuman language distance it from Polynesian neighbours and align it more closely with Melanesian (particularly Western Fijian) languages.
+Rotumans are Polynesians by most accounts, most physically resembling the Polynesian people of Tahiti, Samoa, and Tonga (which are commonly attributed in Rotuman mythology as the true parent civilizations).
+But Rotuman musical tradition, prior to European and Central Polynesian influence, consisted primarily of chanting similar to traditional Tahitian or Maori styles (see Tautoga and Himene), both very distant cultures.
+In addition, many of characteristics of the Rotuman language distance it from Polynesian neighbours with it aligning it more closely with Melanesian (particularly Western Fijian) languages.